 Once you’ve learnt to take ownership of your feelings, it will be much easier to respond more rationally to problems.

 If we can get past pointing blame, we are always putting the responsibility in our own hands, which is empowering.
-And while that might be scary at times, it is the key to moving forward, self-improving and become a better, more amazing personOpens in a new tab..
+And while that might be scary at times, it is the key to moving forward, self-improving and become a better, more amazing person.

 So rather than giving other people power over ourselves, remember that you are in control, and you can decide and respond differently if you choose to.